Ruby

 Asset Precompilation in Rails

-in CI/CD know the pain of missing environment variables.
+Developers trying to run rake assets:precompile or rails assets:precompile in CI/CD know the pain of missing environment variables.
 Reforge can help with this, but you don't want to hardcode your Reforge SDK key in your Dockerfile.
 What should you do instead?

-.
+We recommend using a datafile for assets:precompile.
 You can generate a datafile for your environment using the Reforge CLI:

 reforge download --environment test

-) based on your Reforge project’s test environment.
+This will generate a JSON file (e.g., reforge.test.108.config.json) based on your Reforge project’s test environment.
 You can check into your repo for use in CI/CD and automated testing.

-Now you can use the datafile for assets:precompile
+Now you can use the datafile for assets:precompile:

 REFORGE_DATAFILE=reforge.test.108.config.json bundle exec rake assets:precompile